Joshua-shields/Joshua-Shields/README.md

 # Hi there, I'm Joshua 👋

 ## About Me
-I'm a second-year computer science student at varsity college with a passion for coding and problemsolving.
-I love to learn about new technologies and enjoy exploring different areas of computer science.
+I'm a second-year computer science student from Cape Town.
+Here's some info about me!

 ## Skills
 - Programming Languages: Python, Java, C++